ESC

 Libya

-name derives from the Libu, an ancient Libyan tribe first mentioned in texts from the 13th century B.C.
+the name probably derives from the Libu, a North African tribe first mentioned in texts from the 13th century B.C.; the ancient Greeks and Romans used the name for the entire North African coast west of Egypt

 Dawlat Libiya